haydendonald/blackmagic-atem-nodered/README.md

 - When connecting the user can still ask for inputs and this will return empty
 - Handlle disconnections more obviously on the node side
+- Handle when the atem is full of clients
 - The longName and shortName fields of the inputs show garbage.
 This is because there needs to be a check to find the end of the string [Minor]

 ## Supported commands